Mincemeat At Christmas

 So I started thinking what mincemeat would be good with and suddenly though – flapjacks.
 Flapjacks are always delicious either plain or with something in them.
-My local vegetarian restaurant Herbies does fabulous flapjack with dates and fruit in which I intend to try to emulate one day.

 So I decided on mincemeat Flapjacks – and actually I think they have turned out rather well.
 It is another reason to make mincemeat in future!
 Perhaps mincemeat isn’t just for Christmas after all!
 Anyway this could be called a leftover Christmas mincemeat recipe.
 After all there are recipes for leftover chicken and turkey and even leftover Stilton cheese, so having a recipe for leftover mincemeat only seems right and proper

 The thing that always astounds me about flapjacks is just how easy they are to make, and how quick.
 It’s just a question of melting ingredients and then stirring the oats into a wonderful sweet, buttery mix.
 The tricky bit is getting the consistency right – not too soft and not too crumbly and dry.